Single pivot arm (250mm) mounting options | Philips Healthcare

 Search terms

-Learn more about single pivot arm (250mm) wall mounting options, from ITD, for the IntelliVue MX500 and MX550 patient monitors.
+Learn more about single pivot arm (250mm) wall mounting options, from ITD, for the IntelliVue MP40 and MP50 patient monitors.

 Request contact